Emergency Medical Services

 Transfer students: Twenty-five percent of total credits must be taken at CF in order to be awarded a degree from CF.

-*BSC 1080 is recommended for the general education science.
-EMS 2010 taken as part of the Paramedic program does not qualify for the A.S. degree.
+* EMS 2010 taken as part of the Paramedic program does not qualify for the A.S. degree.

-Note: Remaining hours for A.S. degree are comprised of Emergency Medical Technician (BASIC) and Paramedic Certificates.
+Note: Remaining hours for A.S. degree are comprised of Emergency Medical Technician (Basic) and Paramedic Certificates.